dcereijodo/batch-http/README.md

 }
 ```

-In general, to represent the HTTP request as a JSON object you should consider the following rules:
+In general, to represent the HTTP request as a JSON object some rules are contemplated ([#17](https://github.com/digitalorigin/batch-http/issues/17))
-* Wrap your request in a `request` object in the root.
-This will keep alignment with the response representation, which will contain the `request` and the `response`.
+* The request must be wrapped in a `request` object in the JSON root.
-* Inside your `request`, use a `method` field to indicate the [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) to be used in the request.
+* Inside the `request`, a `method` field can be used to indicate the [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) for the request.
 If no method is provided and no default method is configured, `GET` will be used.
 * The following attributes can also be specified to further refine the request.
   * A `path` string for passing the path to be used in the request.
-If no path is provided in the request or in the configuration, `/` will be used as default.
+If no path is provided in the request or in the configuration, `/` will be used.
-  * A `query` object for passing a set of key-value query parameters to be used in the request
+  * A `query` object for passing a set of key-value query parameters to be used in the request.
-  * A `headers` object for passing a set of key-value headers to be used in the request
+  * A `headers` object for passing a set of key-value headers to be used in the request.
-  * A `body` object (for `POST` method only) for sending a generic JSON object in the request body
+  * A `body` object for sending a generic JSON object in the request body.
-* A response is represented in `response` object in the root.
-A `response` can also contain `headers` and `body`.
+* A response is represented in a `response` object in the root.
+A `response` can contain `headers` and `body` as well.
 The response status is represented in a `status` field.
 * Optionally a `context` object can also be passed in the root to allow for context propagation.
 This allows annotating input records with metadata which will not be used in the request ([#3](https://github.com/dcereijodo/batch-http/issues/3))

-* Any object or key not specified above will be simply ignored.
+Any object or key not specified above will be simply ignored.

 ## Configuration